harness/flag_cleanup/docs/1_running_locally.md

 <5 minutes

 ## Guide
+A video demo of this is available in the [demo google drive folder](https://drive.google.com/drive/folders/1tbnnQ3dbed0bMpNFE58oOvOUM6cBLD62?usp=sharing)
 For this example we will use the golang sdk example [here](../examples/go), however you can also use the java sdk example [here](../examples/java) if you'd prefer.

 1. Fork this repository